BeyondMicroControl/SSD1306_greyscale/README.md

 <img src="/res/20260115_184123.jpg">

 However it looks like a gimmick, there are real use cases for greyscale as they
-- increases readability
+- increase readability
-- get rid of disturbing aliasing artifacts
+- help getting rid of aliasing artifacts
 - allow 'percieve' more detail in graphs and diagrams

 <a href="https://beyondmicrocontrol.github.io/SSD1306_greyscale/index.html">TOOLS</a>